Stay connected to Peer Support via our Facebook Page: https://www.facebook.com/groups/OxfordSelfHelp

 Major life transitions, such as moving from hospital to community, while recovering from a mental health challenge can be overwhelming.
 Having supportive relationships with professionals, family members/friends, and peers can reduce the symptoms of distress you may feel during your recovery.
 Our peer support service, called the Transitional Discharge Model, supports individuals during this delicate time.
 Researchers at the Lawson Health Research Institute have shown that individuals matched with Peer Supporters show improved quality of life, an increased sense of social connection, and fewer hospitalizations.
 Peer Supporters give Peers the courage to regain strength and resilience, and move forward in their lives.

-Once matched with a volunteer, a Peer in the TDM program will meet in the community with their Peer Volunteer for a mental health promoting connection.
-The Peer Volunteer will listen to you and support you in your recovery.
+Upon discharge from the hospital a Peer Support Coordinator in the TDM program will connect with you, listen to you and support you in your recovery.
 This may include assisting with problem-solving or learning a new skill, or by sharing tools and resources specific to your wishes.
 They are there to be a positive mentor for you.
-The Peer Volunteer may also link you with OSH programs that might be of interest and benefit to you.
+The Peer Support Coordinator may also link you with OSH programs that might be of interest and benefit to you.
 Would you like to learn more?
-Please contact email@example.com.
+Please contact firstname.lastname@example.org.

 Have you been recently admitted for hospital for mental health reasons?
 Are you finding it hard to successfully transition back into your community since being discharged from hospital?
-Join us every Friday from 1:30-2:30 p.m. for our Outpatient Peer Support Group to set goals, discuss challenges and accomplishments since being discharged from the hospital.
 Click here for the Outpatient booklet.